Craig McNamara: Sierra Orchards

 McNamara established Sierra Orchards in 1980.
 Sierra Orchards is located within the limits of Winters, California, a small city in Yolo County, on the border with Solano County.
 The orchard is approximately 450 acres and produces mostly organic walnuts.
 Sierra Orchards is recognized for its use of sustainable practices and conservation techniques.
 McNamara has also been recognized for his outstanding agricultural work and commitment to ensuring a healthy, sustainable food system for California and the nation.
-In 1992, McNamra described his mission as "...to inspire and motivate people of all ages, especially youth, to promote a healthy interplay between agriculture, nature and society through their own actions and leaders in their communities".
+In 1992, McNamara described his mission as "...to inspire and motivate people of all ages, especially youth, to promote a healthy interplay between agriculture, nature and society through their own actions and leaders in their communities".

 Craig and Julie McNamara are the founders of the FARMS Program, a partnership that started in 1993, joining Sierra Orchards (the operational farming entity of McNamara's family), UC Davis, the California Foundation for Agriculture in the Classroom and the Yolo County Resource Conservation District.
 FARMS is now integrated as a curriculum of the Center for Land-Based Learning.

-In 2007, McNamara was asked in an interview why the walnut trees on his farm seemed so small, sicky and weak.
+In 2007, McNamara was asked in an interview why the walnut trees on his farm seemed so small, sickly and weak.
 McNamara replied: "Funny, you should ask.
 These trees are already fifteen years old, they are so stunted and weak, not because the moths are so much of a problem anymore, thanks to Rachel's biological control using synthetic pheromones."
-McNamara stated that the problem was that the soil of California was infested with nematodes, parasitic worms that attack the roots of his walnut trees.
-McNamara concluded: "There are no organic methods to control these nematodes and because we did not want to fumigate the soil with methyl bromide before planting, we accept the reduced yield".
-Methyl bromide is a chemical that kills every living thing in the soil; causes prostate cancer and impotence in men, and has been linked with high rates of prostate cancer and impotence with male farm workers in California; and damages the ozone layer of the earth.
-For all these reasons, McNamara refuses to use methyl bromide on his farm and just accepts that his trees will be damaged by the nematodes.
-McNamara is an exception; most farmers in California apply methyl bromide to their soil before planting their crops in the spring, making it common for the soil to be covered with tarps to limit the amount of methyl bromide that can escape into the air.
+McNamara claimed that the problem was that the soil of California was infested with nematodes, parasitic worms that attack the roots of his walnut trees.
+He concluded: "There are no organic methods to control these nematodes and because we did not want to fumigate the soil with methyl bromide before planting, we accept the reduced yield".
+Methyl bromide is often used as a soil sterilant, but is also a potential occupational carcinogen linked to high rates of prostate cancer and impotence and a ozone-depletion chemical; most farmers in California still apply methyl bromide to their soil before planting their crops in the spring.
 When it was suggested that he use genetic engineering (GE) to alter his walnut trees to keep them safe from the nematodes without using methyl bromide, McNamara seemed hesitant, saying: "I don't know what to think about GE".